 If your condition has made you unable to work, a 100% disability rating from the VA may be what you need to keep supporting yourself and your family.
 One of our attorneys can help you demonstrate to the VA that you need additional support due to your condition’s debilitating nature.
 You can also increase your rating if you are suffering from multiple service-related disabilities at once.

 Making an appeal to the VA can be a long and challenging process.
 Without the help of an attorney, the VA appeals process can be both frustrating and confusing.
 That’s why we want to give every disabled Veteran the help and resources they need to successfully make a strong case to the VA that they deserve to have their ratings raised.

 With the help of an attorney, you can successfully navigate the complex rules and regulations put in place by the VA.
-While the VA can often make it difficult for Veterans to navigate the appeals process, Berry Law Firm’s compassionate and experienced attorneys have the knowledge to help you make the regulations work to your benefit instead of against you.
+While the VA can often make it difficult for Veterans to navigate the appeals process, Berry Law’s compassionate and experienced attorneys have the knowledge to help you make the regulations work to your benefit instead of against you.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.